FreeCAD/FreeCAD-documentation/wiki/Sketcher_Split.md

 ## Limitations

 -   For ellipse, parabola, hyperbola and B-splines the action is not yet supported.
+(This limitation no longer applies starting 0.21)

 ## Notes